 There you have it – our picks from the best Android has to offer right now.
 Out of those listed, which do you feel is the very best?
 Be sure to sound off in the poll below.
 Each month we will also be conducting a giveaway, giving our readers a chance to win the phone with the most votes.

-Congratulations to Jeremy M. (Indonesia), winner of our November 2017 giveaway!
+Congratulations to Robert D. (Philippines), winner of our December 2017 giveaway!

 Check out our related best lists: